 Open: Kicheche Valley Camp is open from 1st June till 31st March.

 Rooms: There are 6 spacious, fully insect-proofed tents.
 They are equipped with wooden frame beds, bedside tables, luggage racks and rugs.
+A tent can be converted to quadruple on request.
 The en-suite bathrooms have showers, twin hand basins and flush toilets.
 There are large verandas.
 Mineral water is provided in guest tents each day.

 Facilities: The lounge tent overlooks a spring where animals gather.
 There are reference books for guests to browse through at their leisure.
 Meals are generally served in the open air, but can be served in the lounge tent if weather dictates.
 The cuisine is mainly European with some African dishes.
 Evening drinks are served by the camp fire.
 Massages can be arranged on request.
 The camp has facilities for charging camera and video batteries.
 There is a daily laundry service.